Skip to main content

 \begin{equation*} A = \lim_{k\to\infty} \sqrt[k]{\lvert a_k \rvert} = \lim_{k\to\infty} \sqrt[k]{ \left\lvert\frac{1}{k^k}\right\rvert} = \lim_{k\to\infty} \sqrt[k]{ {\left\lvert\frac{1}{k}\right\rvert}^{k}} = \lim_{k\to\infty} \frac{1}{k} = 0 . \end{equation*}

-So the radius of convergence is \(\infty\text{:}\) the series converges everywhere.
+So the radius of convergence is \(\infty\text{:}\) The series converges everywhere.
 The ratio test would also work here.

-The root or the ratio test does not always apply.
+The root or the ratio test as given does not always apply.
 That is, the limit of \(\bigl \lvert \frac{a_{k+1}}{a_k} \bigr \rvert\) or \(\sqrt[k]{\lvert a_k \rvert}\) might not exist.
 There exist more sophisticated ways of finding the radius of convergence, but those would be beyond the scope of this chapter.
 The two methods above cover many of the series that arise in practice.
 Often if the root test applies, so does the ratio test, and vice versa, though the limit might be easier to compute in one way than the other.

 Subsection 7.1.3 Analytic functions